Why These Documents? Explainable Generative Retrieval with Hierarchical Category Paths: Conclusion

 \section{Conclusion}

-In this paper, we propose \hype, a framework designed to enhance the explainability of document retrieval by utilizing hierarchical category paths.
-Our experiments demonstrate that \hype not only enhances overall retrieval performance but also helps users make more accurate decisions during search by providing effective explanations.
-We hope our research paves the way for meaningful progress in the development of retrieval systems.
+In this paper, we propose \hype, a framework designed to enhance the explainability of generative document retrieval by utilizing hierarchical category paths.
+Our experiments demonstrate that the hierarchical category paths used in \hype can serve as effective retrieval explanations, which not only enhance overall retrieval performance but also help users make more accurate decisions during realistic search scenarios.
+Moreover, these benefits are achieved with minimal additional computational overhead, offering a practical approach for explainable retrieval system.
+We hope our work advances the development of explainable retrieval systems.